cosmologicon/pygame-text/README.md

 * provides more fine-grained text positioning options.
 * provides a few special effects: outlines, drop shadows, gradient fill, and transparency.

+`ptext` is not part of or affiliated with [pygame](https://www.pygame.org).
+It requires that you already have pygame installed separately.

 ## Quick usage examples

 	ptext.draw("Font name and size", (20, 100), fontname="fonts/Boogaloo.ttf", fontsize=60)